JavaFundamentalsZT/jf-hw-intro/README.md

 java -jar target/jf2012-executable.jar
 ```

 This builds and executes the project.
-The results are from the dummy source code in the project.
-We will be using the same
+The current project will print the number 16 (just an example).
+When we check your
-steps to start your application when you email your archive.
-We will use *mvn install* and then *java -jar*
+homework we will be using the very same steps!
+We will use *mvn install* to build your project and then *java -jar*
 to start your application.

 Assignment structure